wh-alice/mig_visualstudio/vs/misc/--procedurename---has-a-return-type-that-is-not-supported-or-parameter-types-that-are-not-supported.md

 ---
-title: "&#39;&lt;procedurename&gt;&#39; has a return type that is not supported or parameter types that are not supported" ms.custom: na ms.date: "10/13/2016" ms.prod: "visual-studio-dev14" ms.reviewer: na ms.suite: na ms.technology:
+title: "&#39;&lt;procedurename&gt;&#39; has a return type that is not supported or parameter types that are not supported | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+ms.reviewer: ""
+ms.suite: ""
+ms.technology:
   - "devlang-csharp"
-ms.tgt_pltfrm: na
+ms.tgt_pltfrm: ""
 ms.topic: "article"
 f1_keywords:
   - "bc30657"